ranro1/end_to_end_ml_mlflow/README.md

 # End-to-End ML Project
 This project demonstrates the process of deploying an ML model to production.
 The model predicts wine quality according to some given parameters.
+Tools and technologies used:
+- CI/CD is done with GitHub actions
+- Docker image is stored in AWS ECR
-The deployment is done with GitHub actions as CI/CD and AWS EC2 as the deployment environment.
-The web app is done with Flask.
+- The deployment environment used is AWS EC2
+- The web app is done with Flask
+- MLFlow is used to track experiments.

-Below is a preview of both the home page and the prediction page.
+Below is a preview of both the home page and the prediction page:

 ## How to Run?
-### Steps:
-### Step 1: Clone and create CONDA virtual environment.
+### Step 1: Clone and create a CONDA virtual environment.
 From now on, run the commands below in CMD/Powershell opened from the repo folder in your File Explorer.
 ```bash
 conda create -n end_to_end_ml_proj python=3.9 -y